wasbinko/internship_proj/README.md

-# Azercosmos Telemetry ML Pipeline
+# Internship Telemetry ML Pipeline

 An end-to-end Machine Learning and monitoring pipeline for processing, modeling, and alerting on telemetry data.
 This application utilizes Docker for containerization (Kafka), MLflow for model tracking, Streamlit for an interactive dashboard, and a dedicated Python daemon for proactive email alerts.